RedAngel121/NytePack/README.md

 - Sophisticated DefaultConfigs add new items to blacklist
 - Chicken Shed Configs can allow other mobs to drop items once every 20 min
 - Add structure loot tables from other mods for lightmans to insert coins into
-- Naquadah and UnderGarden mats need balancing
+- Naquadah and UnderGarden mats need balancing in silent gear configs
 - Stargate Power Requirements need adjustments

 # Interesting Ideas: